 It is interesting to observe that startup businesses’ long-term success depends largely on the city they are starting up in.
 For example, London has been assessed and revealed as a low success rate for first-year start-up businesses.
 However, if the business becomes successful, it is much easier for its leaders to develop the company and expand it.
 This leads one to question which factors are key to a successful start-up, demonstrating that it is not just the brilliance of an idea that can make or break you.

 Several factors influence whether the start-up will be successful or will fail.
 Some of them will not be able to pass the market test, where other competitors will better succeed.
 The economy is driven by innovation, technology, and creation, and these drivers will have a strong influence on the long-term success or failure of businesses.

 Entrepreneurs have an idea and create a business to hopefully affect the world, to transform it for the better.
 They grow their team by hiring people to help run their newly-born firm.
-However, this leads to new constraints; paying taxes or bills, in a nutshell run the financial viability of the business.
-This is a huge part of the success or the failure for a business.
+However, this leads to new constraints; paying taxes or bills, in a nutshell, runs the financial viability of the business.
+This is a huge part of the success or failure of a business.

 Bill Gross, a hugely successful entrepreneur, has identified five key elements that are crucial to the long-term success of a start-up: the idea, the team, the business model, the funding, and finally the timing (too early/too late), or time to market.